Ajmain-Khan/Naive-Bayes-Spam-Filtering/README.md

 # Naive-Bayes-Spam-Filtering
-An implementation of the naive bayes classifier algorithm in an application to detect and filter spam and stop words.
+A Java implementation of the naive bayes classifier algorithm in an application to detect and filter spam and stop words.

 ## Interface Features
 - A visual representation of the accuracy and precision